aaronw-dev/Aviary/README.md

 This list started on `Thursday, May 23, 2024` for future reference.
 ## To Do
+- Use panel method to simulate flow speed over airfoil, then
-- add pressure gradient simulation
+- add lift simulation using Bernoulli's Law
-- add pressure gradient plotting

 - add capability for changing speed of flow onto wing
 - add capability for changing angle of attack of wing
 - simulate moments on the wing due to pressure
-- add lift simulation using Bernoulli's Law

 ## Done
 - add scaling capability